UK PM's adviser Cummings: Brexit will happen on Oct. 31

-MANCHESTER, London (Reuters) - British Prime Minister Boris Johnson’s senior adviser, Dominic Cummings, said on Monday that Brexit would definitely take place on Oct.
+MANCHESTER, London, Sept 30 (Reuters) - British Prime Minister Boris Johnson’s senior adviser, Dominic Cummings, said on Monday that Brexit would definitely take place on Oct.
 31.

 “Yep, definitely,” Cummings said when asked if Brexit would take place on Oct.
 31.